Articles of Association *)

 The share capital of the company is NOK 1,094,284,800.
 The shares are divided into 951,552 shares of class A with a total nominal value of NOK 10,942,848 and 94,203,648 shares of class B with a total nominal value of NOK 1,083,341,952, in total 95,155,200 shares each with a nominal value of NOK 11.50.

-The shares of the company shall not be registered in a central securities depository.
+The shares of the company are not be registered in a central securities depository.

 Shares of class A have voting rights.
 Shares of class B do not have voting rights.
 Otherwise, all shares carry equal rights in the company.